claromes/easycameratoview/README.md

 # Floating Camera to View Blender Add-on [WIP]

-Blender Add-on to create a floating Camera to View popup and easily lock or unlock the view.
+Blender Add-on to create a floating Camera to View button and easily lock or unlock the view.